Medical Malpractice Attorney Warren County

 The next step is to prove that the medical professional deviated from the standard practice of care in your case.
 Let’s return to the example above.
 Perhaps the advice you got about your heart condition was the same that most any doctor would have given.
 Or, at the very least, it was advice that a large number of reasonable doctors would have offered.
 This is a valid defense in medical malpractice cases.

 If you and your attorney believe otherwise, then it’s time to summon expert witnesses.
-You might go and see a couple other heart specialists.
+You might go and see a couple of heart specialists.
 They’ll examine you and look at your previous medical history.
 What if they testify in court that not only would they not have advised you to undergo the procedure, but no reasonable doctor would have rendered such an opinion?
 If the court is persuaded by your expert witnesses, then you can establish deviation.

 Expert witnesses can be important in a trial of most any kind, but they are particularly necessary in medical malpractice cases.
 The entire question of deviation essentially boils down to this–What would a reasonable person facing the same set of circumstances have done?
 A jury can make up their own minds in, say, a slip and fall case where the issues are ones ordinary people meet every day.
 Understanding what a reasonable person would do in medicine is dependent on testimony from professionals.